ericwrobinson/magic-pie-copy-rjs/src/pages/index.md

     Copywriting.
     Storytelling.
     Marketing.
-  subtitle: We create content for your business.
+  subtitle: Boost your brand and make a name for your business with creative
+    content from Magic Pie Copywriting.
   buttonTitle: get a quote
 work:
   title: Work.
 Like magic.